How to Improve Team Communication with Digital Technologies

 7. Manage individuals, not groups.

 When a manager’s decision is directed to everyone, it is directed to no one.
-The lack of specificity allows each employee avoid personal responsibility.
-As a consequence, this type of resolutions fails to get desired results.
-Use group communication for providing general information.
-Nevertheless, it should not be used for individual management or criticism.
+The lack of specificity allows each employee to avoid personal responsibility.
+As a consequence, this type of resolution fails to get the desired results.
+Use group communication to provide general information.
+However, it should not be used to criticize and, moreover, to humiliate.

 8. Assign tasks clearly and (as we already know) directly.

-The message sent and the message received may bare no similarity to each other.
+The message sent and the message received may bear no similarity to each other.
 Everyone has their own mental ‘filter’, and not everything comes out the way we plan.
-Many negative situations can arise from making incorrect assumptions, especially in an email or a text message.
-Good managers follow up and give corrective comments to ensure that each of their co-workers is on the same page and working toward the same goal.
+Many negative situations might arise from making incorrect assumptions, especially in an email or a text message.
+Good managers follow up and give corrective comments to ensure each of their co-workers is on the same page and working toward the same goal.

 9. Never stop improving.

-By mastering these nine simple communication rules you can significantly boost productivity in your office.
-Want more takeaways on how to empower communication?
-Check out these 50 ways to improve team communication at work.
+By mastering these nine simple communication rules you have a real chance to significantly boost productivity in your office.

 Sharing ideas and initiatives or speaking up about feelings should never be taboo.
 What you need to encourage your team to express themselves is creating a communication-friendly environment.
 You are working with humans, not robots.

-An open door policy means anyone in the company can talk to anyone at any given time.
-That might sound a little bit obvious, but does it really happen in your organization?
-A good open door policy means everyone feels comfortable reaching out anyone.
+Start improving team communication workplace with an open-door policy.
+It means anyone in the company should be allowed to talk to anyone at any given time.
+It might sound a little bit obvious, but does it really happen in your organization?
+A good open-door policy implies everyone feels comfortable reaching out to anyone.